kangyu-california/PersistentWindows/README.md

 # PersistentWindows
-The code is forked from http://www.ninjacrab.com/persistent-windows/ with enhancements on more robust remote desktop support and more efficent cpu usage.
+The code is forked from http://www.ninjacrab.com/persistent-windows/ with enhancements on more robust remote desktop support and much lower cpu usage.

 It seems to be a perfect solution to this unsolved Windows problem since Windows 7 era https://answers.microsoft.com/en-us/windows/forum/windows_10-hardware/windows-10-multiple-display-windows-are-moved-and/2b9d5a18-45cc-4c50-b16e-fd95dbf27ff3?page=1&auth=1